redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

       https://redmine.example.com/projects/myproject \
       http://git.example.com/mygroup/myproject --check

-Note that your issue titles will be anotated with the original redmine issue ID, like *-RM-1186-MR-logging*.
-This anotation will be used (and removed) by next step.
+Note that your issue titles will be annotated with the original redmine issue ID, like *-RM-1186-MR-logging*.
+This annotation will be used (and removed) by the next step.

 ### Migrate Issues ID (iid)